chuleh/AWS_SA/03A-LB.md

 * Why use an LB
   * Used to spread load across multiple downstream instances
   * Expose a single point of access (DNS) to your app.
-  * Seamleassly handle failures of downstream instances (because of healthchecks)
+  * Seamlessly handle failures of downstream instances (because of healthchecks)
   * Do regular health checks to your instances
   * Provide SSL termination (HTTPS) for your websites
   * Enforce stickiness with cookies